 # Why is it Different from Planning Permission?

 You must be thinking, you already have Planning Permission from your local authority, why do you need Building Regulation?
 Well, planning usually deals with the outer part of the building, for instance, the use of land & buildings, the appearance of buildings, landscaping considerations, highway access and the impact the development will have on the general environment.
 Building regulation, but, ensures the safety and health of the people living in the building.
 It also ensures fuel and power and the facilities that people will have inside the building.

-While planning permission may not be needed for some permitted developments, building regulation is needed for most developments that can take place in a property.
+While planning permission may not need some permitted developments, building regulation needs for most developments that can take place in a property.

 While carrying out building work, it is necessary that you know that everything complies with building regulations.
 Most of the building works need building regulation approval.
 The following projects will need building regulation approvals-